Zeta115/RPG-tutorial-creation/docs/index.md

 # Selected aproach

-- The tutorial should present every key feature of your game, it can be more or less obvious inside the story, but you should try to implement a tutorial that also goes with the game's story
+- The tutorial should present every key feature of your game, it can be more or less obvious inside the story, but you should try to implement a tutorial that also goes with the game's story.

+Loop Hero has a very kick, easy to understand tutorial and it does count as the start of the character's story but it is obvious that you're going through the tutorial

 ![](images/LHCard.png)